garden-io/garden/docs/pulumi-plugin/about.md

 * `reimport`
 Each of the above wraps the pulumi command with the same name, except for `reimport` (which wraps `pulumi export | pulumi import`—a workflow that's occasionally needed).

 By default, each command runs for every pulumi deploy action in the project.
-Each plugin command also accepts an optional list of pulumi module names as CLI arguments.
+Each plugin command also accepts an optional list of pulumi deploy action names as CLI arguments.

 When a list of deploy action names is provided, the pulumi command will only be run for those deploy actions (still in dependency order).